The Ultimate Gestational Diabetes Christmas Guide

 BLT salad bowl

-Why not add leftover Christmas day meat to this lovely looking BLT salad shared by The Londoner, then have a mince pie or a couple of chocolates with nuts for your carbs.
+Why not add leftover Christmas day meat to this lovely looking BLT salad shared by The Londoner, then have a low carb mince pie or a couple of chocolates with nuts for your carbs.

 If you fancy something a bit ‘After Eight’ and cannot tolerate dairy, try out this recipe from Karen Sorenson at Holistically Engineered.

-Here’s another refreshing cold fizz to try that may brighten your Christmas day!
+A refreshing cold fizzy drink to try that may brighten your Christmas day!
 If you tolerate the odd strawberry fine, then try out this recipe.
-This would also look the part in a champagne glass, so you feel a like you’ve not missed out on a special drink.
+This would also look the part in a champagne glass, so you feel like you’ve not missed out on a special drink!

 Lots of ladies will enjoy sparkling flavoured waters and spritz in wine glasses/champagne flutes so that the drink still feels special and it doesn’t look so boring compared to others drinking bubbles around them.
-Marks & Spencer have a great range of sugar free flavoured non alcoholic drinks that are popular with many of our members.
+Marks & Spencer have a great range of sugar-free flavoured non-alcoholic drinks that are popular with many of my members.

 Christmas day evening nibbles

-Stick to the things you know work well: nuts, cheese, cooked meats, oatcakes, hummus, sour cream chive dip, vegetable sticks, celery filled with cream cheese, real potato crisps, popcorn, granny smith and peanut butter, high meat content sausages or pigs in blankets left over from dinner, scotch eggs, devilled eggs, olives, seeds etc.
+Stick to the things you know work well: nuts, cheese, cooked meats, oatcakes, hummus, sour cream chive dip, vegetable sticks, celery filled with cream cheese, real potato crisps, popcorn, granny smith apple and peanut butter, high meat content sausages or pigs in blankets leftover from dinner, scotch eggs, deviled eggs, olives, seeds etc. Cured meats such as salamis and parma ham can be safely eaten if frozen for 4 days and defrosted before consumption.

 Boxing Day leftovers